 When Leibniz and Peter finally met a few years later, the czar recruited the polymath as privy councilor, even though Peter's plans for a Kunstkamera (curiosity cabinet) were already somewhat underway.
 When the Kunstkamera finally did open, it wasn't the world's first public museum (the Ashmolean Museum, for one, had gotten there first), but Peter went one better in offering free admission.
 By some accounts, the Russian institution even fed its guests treats, paid for out of Peter's pocket.

-Astute observations and a passion for knowledge aside, Leibniz unfortunately engaged in the occasional credulity typical of his time.
-Along with engravings of fossil ammonites, shark teeth, and bony fish, he included an engraving of a fossil unicorn, based on a find announced by Otto von Guericke, next to an engraving of a mammoth molar.
+Leibniz combined a modern understanding of fossils (evidence of past life) with mythology.
+Along with engravings of fossil ammonites, shark teeth, and bony fish, he included in Protogaea an engraving of a fossil unicorn, based on a find announced by Otto von Guericke.
+The unicorn appeared next to an engraving of a mammoth molar.
+Leibniz pointed out to his readers von Guericke's impressive credentials, including his invention of the vacuum pump, as a reason to believe the account.
 Likely based on renderings in contemporary periodicals, the unicorn lacked hind legs.
-Misguided as it was, this fossil articulation was probably the first attempt to reconstruct a fossil vertebrate.
+Misguided as it was, this fossil articulation ranked among the earliest attempts to reconstruct a fossil vertebrate.